 A look at the sturdy disc drive and powerful video circuitry inside the Oppo UDP-203 4K Ultra HD Blu-ray player.

 Accurate, exciting movie sound

 Blu-ray players can also help you get the most from your home theater speakers.
 They offer the top surround sound formats like Dolby TrueHD and DTS-HD Master Audio, which offer discrete 7.1-channel playback and lossless audio for a more genuine and thrilling movie experience.

 They'll also play Dolby Atmos content through a compatible home theater receivers.
 Using in-ceiling or special Dolby enabled speakers, this new sound format projects sounds and atmospheric effects from all around your seating position, including above.

 Play all your tunes through your best speakers

-In the Crutchfield Lab, a universal Blu-ray player is our primary music source.
+In the Crutchfield Lab, an Oppo universal Blu-ray player is our primary music source.
 It delivers high-res tunes with exceptional detail.

 - USB drive — To play digital music files from a thumb drive or external hard drive.

 - DLNA capability — Lets you stream music (and sometimes photos and videos) from a compatible computer or portable device.

 - High-resolution Audio — High-res music files sound more natural and dynamic than MP3s or other "lossy" digital files.
 Look for these ways to play High-res music: